MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 ## How to enable a side-by-side experience with both versions of Microsoft Edge

-Installing the Stable channel of the next version of Microsoft Edge at the system-level will cause the current version (Microsoft Edge Legacy) to be hidden.
+Installing the Stable Channel of the next version of Microsoft Edge at the system-level will cause the current version (Microsoft Edge Legacy) to be hidden.
 If you want to let your users see both versions of Microsoft Edge side-by-side in Windows, you can enable this experience by setting the **Allow Microsoft Edge Side by Side browser experience** group policy to "Enabled".

 This group policy is documented [here](https://docs.microsoft.com/en-us/deployedge/microsoft-edge-update-policies#allowsxs).